Status

 Shows the available Size of swap memory and currently Used.

-The Public IP address of the player.
+The Player’s Public IP address.

 Displays the wireless network information of your player.